 The forensic evidence went further.
 SetNet proved to the judicial expert that SFR submitted two identical user counts from two different database tables — the USERS table and the MAILBOXES table — which by definition cannot produce the same result, since each user could have multiple mailboxes.53 The counts were fabricated.
 SFR also deleted user records before counting, deflating the numbers — but no trace of these deletions was ever produced.

-The two Cadène declarations and the Rousselle demonstration — the highest-value evidence on the scale of proof — were the three exhibits that disappeared at the Cour d'Appel.
+The Cadène declarations — the highest-value evidence on the scale of proof — were among the three exhibits that disappeared at the Cour d'Appel.

 By 2014, every other attempt to kill the case had failed.
 Inside SetNet's boardroom, Pierson had tried to build a majority with Kleidman to oust Fodor from his own company — a corporate coup that would have ended the litigation.
 But Fodor had transferred half his shares to Georges Daou, leaving himself a minority.
 The swing vote was Daou's.
 He didn't flip.